 The face reading in China originated in the time that the doctors were not allowed to touch the female patients.
 This was not found appropriate (except the extremities, which were allowed) to touch.
 The patient showed on an ivory statue of a reclining woman’s the place of the complaints and the doctor read the face of the patient.
 This form of diagnosis in addition to the pulse and tongue diagnosis were used to make a total diagnosis and a treatment plan.

-I am fully educated in facial diagnosis by the Chinese-American professor Lillian Pearl Bridges from Seattle, USA who is the world’s leading expert in Face Reading in Chinese Medicine and trained by her face reading grandmother Mary Chen Lowe since the age of five years.
-For my acupuncture treatment I do combine the face reading in addition to the wrist and tong diagnoses and also give face readings to help you find your path in life.
+I am fully educated in facial diagnosis by the Chinese-American professor Lillian Pearl Bridges from Seattle, USA who is the world’s leading expert in Face Reading and Diagnosis in Chinese Medicine and trained by her face reading grandmother Mary Chen Lowe since the age of five years.
+For my acupuncture treatment I do combine the face reading in addition to the wrist and tong diagnoses and also give face readings to help you find your path in life (Golden Path or Ming = destiny).
 A face reading can make very clear what you are supposed to do in your life and how to use your capacities in the best way!